sjp38/linux/Documentation/admin-guide/mm/data_access_monitor.rst

 For performance-centric analysis and optimization of memory management schemes (either that of kernel space or user space), the actual data access pattern of the workloads is highly useful.
-The information should be reasonably accurate, but also must guaranteed to be taken with only light-weight overhead.
-Manually extracting such data from huge and complex programs is not easy and time consuming, even for the developers of the programs.
+The information need to be only reasonable rather than strictly correct, because some level of incorrectness can be handled in performance-centric domains, depending on the goals.
+It also need to be taken within reasonably short time with only light-weight overhead.

+Manually extracting such data is not easy and time consuming if the target workload is huge and complex, even for the developers of the programs.
 There are a range of tools and techniques developed for general memory access investigations, and some of those could be partially used for this purpose.
 However, most of those are not practical or unscalable, mainly because those are designed with no consideration about the trade-off between the accuracy of the output and the overhead.

-The memory access instrumentation techniques which is applied to many tools such as Intel PIN is essential for highly detailed analysis such as bug detections, but incur unacceptably high overhead.
-This is mainly due to the fact that those techniques are designed for the highly detailed information, which is not strictly required for performance-centric purpose.
-Periodic access checks based on H/W or S/W access counting features (e.g., the Accessed bits of PTEs or the PG_Idle flags of pages) can dramatically decrease the overhead by forgiving some of the monitoring quality, compared to the instrumentation based techniques.
-The reduced quality is still high enough for the purpose, but the overhead can arbitrarily increase as the size of the target workload grows.
+The memory access instrumentation techniques which is applied to many tools such as Intel PIN is essential for correctness required cases such as bug detections.
+However, those usually incur high overhead which is unacceptable for many of the performance-centric domains.
+Periodic access checks based on H/W or S/W access counting features (e.g., the Accessed bits of PTEs or the PG_Idle flags of pages) can dramatically decrease the overhead by forgiving some of the quality, compared to the instrumentation based techniques.
+The reduced quality is still useful for many of the domains, but the overhead can arbitrarily increase as the size of the target workload grows.
 Miniature-like static region based sampling can set the upperbound of the overhead, but it will now decrease the quality of the output as the size of the workload grows.

 Expected Use-cases